suhanw/tmnt_react/README.md

 ## MVP

-This game is a simplified version of the TMNT 4: Turtles in Time, which is a classic "beat 'em up" 2D scroller game on SNES.
+This game is a simplified version of TMNT 4: Turtles in Time, which is a classic "beat 'em up" 2D scroller game on SNES.
 The following are the MVP features:

 1. Start, pause, and reset the game
 2. Turtle walking and jumping from left to right (by moving the background backwards)